 Covey in his famous negotiation quadrant argued that each negotiation has 5 possible outcomes.
 The most disastrous of the lot is that both sides lose.
 Usually a lose/lose is the result of neither side making the needed compromises to pacify the other and the two parties being equally entrenched in their views and positions, the ongoing troubles in Palestine is a sad example of this.
 Win/Lose and Lose/Win are examples of when one side gets what they want but they enforce an unhappy conclusion on the other party.
 The winner, usually the one with more power or more forceful in their views, may think they have got a win, but the problem with this scenario is that if the other party has walked away with nothing the relationship is likely to break down at some later point taking away the benefit of any “win” in the long term sense.
 Win/lose goes in contrary to the idea of the balanced emotional bank, as one side is withdrawing too heavily.
 “No deal”, when an option, Covey argues is usually better than lose/lose, and often better than one side winning, as at least the parties agree working together is not in their interest and seek new collaborations.

-Any great leader strives for win/win, seeking to find the third way, one likely not initially suggested by either party, but a solution ultimately palatable to both.
+Any real great leader delivers consistently win/win conclusions, finding the third way.
+A third way from a leaderships perspective is achieving your “objective” but modifying your “method” of getting to it, so it is more palatable and acceptable to the other party.
+The method you end up with is likely not initially suggested by either party, but a involves a mixing of both interest group’s ideas.
 Win/Win satisfies both the short term and the long as it ensures both parties walk away with enough of what they need right now and that the foundations of future collaboration are maintained.
-Win/Win requires both parties to sacrifice parts of what they wanted in favour of getting an agreement and is reached through high levels of consideration and trust.
+Win/Win requires both parties to sacrifice parts of what they wanted in favor of getting an agreement and is reached through high levels of consideration and trust.
 It most of all, as said, requires the vision and foresight to believe that an alternative acceptable path is possible.
 Most win/win situations require leaders to show strength of character, both being consistent in their believes but also compassionate in their implementation of them.

 Leaders with strength of character more often seek win/win in negotiations.